 1. We inhale them.
 Motor vehicle exhaust is a considerable source of pollutants, as are construction sites.
 Whatever molecules we breathe in end up in the bloodstream within seconds!

-2. We ingestapple toxic them.
+2. We ingest them.
 Water and food are considerable sources and are not routinely tested for these contaminants.
 Arsenic has been found in frozen meals, rice and more.
 Mercury is in our seafood, and lead is in a myriad of processed food ingredients that we import.
 Arsenic is a component of several pesticides.
 The soils foods are grown in are sometimes contaminated by industrial sites within the area, or when food is grown in an area geographically close to a chemical factory.

 Heavy Metals Act Like Estrogens